zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/create-digital-assistant/create-digital-assistant.md

 6. Enter a delivery location

   You should receive an order confirmation similar to the one shown in the image below.
-Please click on Send Location
+Please click **Send Location**

   ![](./images/image199.png " ")